KDE/documentation-develop-kde-org/source/components/navigation/globaldrawer.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^

-On the desktop, if the elements in the Global Drawer need to be accessed more often and enough space is available, the Global Drawer can be displayed collapsed.
-All the actions are available as icons.
-Pressing the hamburger menu button expands then Global Drawer, clicking the close button or tapping outside of it collapses the sidebar.
+On the desktop, if the elements in the Global Drawer need to be accessed more often and enough space is available, the Global Drawer can default to showing a collapsed state, where the labels disappear but all actions continue to be available via icons-only ToolButtons.
+Pressing the hamburger menu button expands the Global Drawer to its full width and shows the actions' text labels.
+Pressing the close button or anywhere outside of it collapses it to its collapsed icons-only state.

 .. raw:: html